Institute of Economic Affairs: Funding

 The IEA is a registered educational and research charity.
 The organisation states that it is funded by "voluntary donations from individuals, companies and foundations who want to support its work, plus income from book sales and conferences", and says that it is "independent of any political party or group".
-The Charity Commission listed total income of £2.34 million and expenditure of £2.33 million for the financial year ending 31 March 2021.
+For the financial year ending 31 March 2025, the Charity Commission listed total income of £1.34 million and expenditure of £2.15 million..

-The IEA policy is to allow donors to choose whether or not to disclose their funding.
+The IEA policy allows donors to choose whether or not to disclose their funding.
 Some publish their grants to the IEA; others do not.
 It has been criticised for receiving minor funding (less than 5% of revenue) from major tobacco companies whilst campaigning on tobacco industry issues.
 British American Tobacco (BAT) confirmed it had donated £40,000 to the IEA in 2013, £20,000 in 2012 and £10,000 in 2011, and Philip Morris International and Japan Tobacco International also confirmed they provide financial support to the IEA.
 In 2002, a leaked letter revealed that a prominent IEA member, the right-wing writer Roger Scruton, had authored an IEA pamphlet attacking the World Health Organisation's campaign on tobacco, whilst failing to disclose that he was receiving £54,000 a year from Japan Tobacco International.
 In response, the IEA said it would introduce an author declaration policy.
 The IEA also says that it "accepts no tied funding".